 Effectiveness is our first priority.
 It would be easy to make a product that looks like it works or make exaggerated technology and performance claims.
 That's not who we are.
 Our goal is to engineer wind noise reduction products that meet or exceed customer expectations.
 Cat-Ears / AirStreamz are the highest rated WNR products of their kind.

-Smart Flow Control: Understanding the influence of permeability and the influence of thickness on flow behavior.
+Smart Flow Control: Understanding the influence of permeability and thickness on flow behavior.
+Allowing some wind to flow through in a controlled manner ~ less overall turbulence and moisture (sweat) reduction opportunities.

 Legacy Material Testing